Fedoraware/Fedoraloader/README.md

 The previous version was written in C# and can be found [here](https://github.com/Fedoraware/Fedoraloader-Legacy).

 > [!NOTE]
-> VAC-Bypass is disabled by default to prevent issues with other game.
+> VAC-Bypass is enabled by default and might cause issues with other games such as CS2.
-> Check the options section below to enable it.

 ## Usage